links-field/cubepress/docs/guide/gettingstarted.md

 :::

 ## 💌 SMS
-Cube offers a way to send SMS to SIMs, either individually or in bulk.
+Cube offers a way to send SMS to SIMs, both individually and in bulk.

 ::: tip
 Do note that not all SIMs support this feature.
-The greyed button suggests 'not supported'.
+The greyed(disabled) `Send SMS` button suggests 'not supported'.
 :::

 ::: info SMS